 \textit{Model and set-up.}--- Our experiments utilize a quantum processor equipped with a two-legged ladder structure consisting of 30 transmon qubits, as shown in Fig.~\ref{fig1}(a).
 The effective Hamiltonian of the qubit-ladder processor reads~\cite{Zhu2022,Xiang2023,Shi2023}

 where $\hbar = h/2\pi$ denotes the Planck constant, $L$ is the length of the ladder, $\po{jm}{+} (\po{jm}{-})$ is the two-level raising (lowering) operator for the qubit $Q_{jm}$.
-Here, the first summation runs over all nearest- and next-nearest-neighboring sites $(j, m)$ and $(j^\prime, m^\prime)$ with the averaged nearest-neighboring qubit-qubit coupling $\bar{J}_{\text{NN}}/2\pi \simeq 7$ MHz and next-nearest-neighboring $\bar{J}_{\text{NNN}} \lesssim \bar{J}_{\text{NN}}/6$ (see Supplementary Materials for coupling strengths in details).
+Here, the first summation runs over all nearest- and next-nearest-neighboring sites $(j, m)$ and $(j^\prime, m^\prime)$ with the averaged nearest-neighboring qubit-qubit coupling $\bar{J}_{\text{NN}}/2\pi \simeq 7$ MHz and next-nearest-neighboring $\bar{J}_{\text{NNN}} \lesssim \bar{J}_{\text{NN}}/6$ (see Supplementary Materials~\cite{supp} for coupling strengths in details).
 The on-site potential, denoted as $W_{jm}$, can be adjusted by applying fast flux bias to the Z control lines of qubits.
 This flexibility enables the tuning of $W_{jm}$ to both Stark (linear) potentials $W_{jm}/ \bar{J}_{\text{NN}}=-j\gamma$, as well as random potentials $W_{jm}/ \bar{J}_{\text{NN}}$ drawn from a uniform distribution in $[-W, W]$, facilitating the quantum simulation of both SMBL and conventional MBL.